tytydraco/yessleep/out/The_dark_road.md

 It happened 8 years ago, and I still remember it to this day.
-I was very depressed after a bad breakup, and I will use the name John as an alias.
+I was very depressed after a bad breakup, and I will use the name J (alias).

 We both live in a rural area, not in the center of a city, so there isn’t much activity anyway.
 I used high beam because the visibility wasn’t that great.